 The days when most travelers would call up a travel agent, book a trip, hang up the phone and be done with it are long gone.
 Now, the Internet is a hodgepodge of hundreds of competing travel provider sites, all of whom are touting the "best deals" and "lowest prices" -- and 9 out of 10 times it's a mistake to book the first thing you see.
 While I can't guarantee that a single travel site will always give you the lowest rates, what I can promise is that a thorough search of the major airlines and travel providers will almost always yield the best rate for your trip.

 Aggregators like Kayak.com or TripAdvisor Flights scan multiple airlines to serve up a buffet of fares in one easy place.
 The editors at IndependentTraveler.com scour airfare deals daily and post the best ones on our discount airfare deals page, which is worth a look if you're in the market for a flight.

-Unless you're staring at a jackpot fare that is mind-numbingly affordable, say, something like a $400 roundtrip ticket from the West Coast to Europe in the summer (jackpot!), keep looking -- you can always come back.
+Unless you're staring at a jackpot fare that is mind-numbingly affordable, say, something like a $500 roundtrip ticket from the West Coast to Europe in the summer (jackpot!), keep looking -- you can always come back.
 (Well, almost always.
-We've found that some airfares posted on airline Web sites can change in a matter of minutes ... which brings us back to the point about jackpot fares.)
-See Tips for Finding Cheap Airfare for more help.
+We've found that some airfares posted on airline websites can change in a matter of minutes ... which brings us back to the point about jackpot fares.)
+See Tips for Finding Cheap Airfare and How to Hack Your Way to a Cheaper Airfare for more help.

 I'm a big advocate of the travel deal.
 Full price should be pared.
 Bargains should be booked.
 But, as with most things in life, one can take the deals thing too far.
 Travel deals often work against the consumer, and this is exactly how some businesses can afford to offer certain types of promotions.